Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 6. Start your bird life list

-A bird life list is a checklist of all the species you have ever encountered.
+As we mentioned above, a bird life list is a checklist of all the species you have ever encountered.
 It can be in a journal form, a checklist form, or even saved on an online document or app.

 woman writing into a journal